-This means, there is a low-density regime near zero with rather few observed design points.
-In this regime, it is more difficult to estimate the regression function and this is reflected in a slower decrease of the local convergence rate.
+This means that there is a low-density regime near zero with rather few observed design points.
+In this regime, it is more difficult to estimate the regression function, which is reflected in a slower local convergence rate.